sahil5812/Nur-prototype/README.md

 📌 Nur Trading Agent
-MT5 EMA200 Algorithmic Trading Prototype (Python ↔ MQL5)
+MT5 EMA200 Algorithmic Trading Prototype (Python ↔ MetaTrader 5 API) 🧠
 🧠 Project Overview

-Nur Trading Agent is a working prototype of an algorithmic trading system designed to demonstrate how Python-based trading logic can be safely and cleanly integrated with MetaTrader 5 (MT5) using an official Expert Advisor (EA) execution layer.
+Nur Trading Agent is a working prototype of an algorithmic trading agent designed to demonstrate how Python-based strategy logic can interact with MetaTrader 5 (MT5) in a clean, stable, and professional way using the official MetaTrader 5 Python API.

-The project follows a separation-of-concerns architecture, where:
+The project follows a clear separation of concerns, where:

-Python handles decision-making and strategy logic
+Python handles all decision-making, strategy logic, and state management

-MT5 (MQL5 EA) handles market data access and trade execution
+MetaTrader 5 Terminal acts as the market data source and trade execution engine

-This ensures stability, safety, and compliance with MT5’s design principles.
+No file-based bridges, unsafe APIs, or unofficial hacks are used.

 🎯 Core Objective

 Implement a real-time EMA200 crossover strategy

+Consume live market data directly from MT5

-Execute trades on MT5 using official EA execution
+Execute demo trades safely

-Avoid unofficial or unsafe APIs

-Demonstrate live market integration (demo / test environment)
+Maintain discipline, state awareness, and silence when no conditions are met

-Provide a strong foundation for future enhancements
+Provide a strong, extensible foundation for future agent behavior and GUI

-🏗️ System Architecture
+🏗️ System Architecture (Updated)
-MT5 Terminal (MQL5 EA)
+MetaTrader 5 Terminal
         ↓
-   market.csv (live data)
+Official MetaTrader5 Python API
         ↓
-Python Trading Engine
+Nur Trading Agent (Python)
         ↓
-   command.txt (trade orders)
+Strategy Logic + State Machine
         ↓
-MT5 EA executes trades
+Trade Execution (Demo)

-Design Principles
+Key Architectural Principles

-Execution layer never contains strategy logic

-Strategy layer never touches broker directly
+Strategy logic never runs inside MT5

-Clean IPC via file-based bridge

-Failure isolation (Python crash ≠ MT5 crash)
+Python does not use file-based IPC (no CSV, no command files)

+MT5 remains the single source of market truth

+Fewer moving parts → higher reliability

+Clear agent state and reasoning

 📈 Trading Strategy

-Indicator:
+Indicator

 EMA 200

-Timeframe:
+Timeframe

 M1 (1-minute)

-Logic:
+Logic

 BUY when price crosses above EMA200

 SELL when price crosses below EMA200

-One signal per crossover (no trade spamming)
+One signal per crossover (no overtrading)

-Risk Controls (Prototype Level):
+Risk Controls (Prototype Level)

 Fixed SL / TP (demo values)

 Duplicate trade prevention

+Explicit agent states (WAITING, IN_TRADE)

 ⚙️ Technology Stack

-MetaTrader 5
+MetaTrader 5 Terminal

-MQL5 (Expert Advisor)
+Python 3.11+

-Python 3
+MetaTrader5 Official Python API

-CSV-based IPC (Inter-Process Communication)
+No Expert Advisors required for strategy

-No third-party or unofficial MT5 APIs are used.
+No CSV or file-based communication

 🚀 Features Implemented

-✅ Live market data feed from MT5
+✅ Direct live market data from MT5
 ✅ Real-time EMA200 calculation in Python
+✅ Disciplined state-based trading agent
 ✅ BUY / SELL signal generation

-✅ Trade execution via MT5 EA

-✅ Demo-safe trading workflow
+✅ Demo-safe trade execution
+✅ Silent behavior when no valid signals

-✅ GitHub security-compliant (no secrets in repo)
+✅ GitHub-safe (no credentials or secrets)

 🚧 Intentional Limitations

-This repository is a prototype, not a production trading bot.
+This repository is a prototype, not a production trading system.

 Not included (by design):